xwp/wp-shortcode-ui-richtext/readme.md

 ### 0.1
-Initial release.
+August 19, 2016 - Initial release.

 ### 0.2
-Modified SummerNote default configuration to initialise a toolbar which is more Wordpress-friendly.
+October 3, 2016 - Modified SummerNote default configuration to initialise a toolbar which is more Wordpress-friendly.
 Added more examples to the readme.
 Ads default rich text editing to the shortcode inner_content.

 ### 1.0
-Replaced SummerNote by highly requested TinyMCE for a familiar Wordpress experience.
+April 25, 2017 - Replaced SummerNote by highly requested TinyMCE for a familiar Wordpress experience.

+### 1.1
+September 11, 2017 - "Add Media" button is now present next to the TinyMCE editor.

 ## Upgrade Notice